To terminate your North Ayrshire Council Housing tenancy, either:

 A Housing Officer will arrange to inspect the property.
 The date and time of the inspection will be confirmed by letter.

-You will be informed, in writing, of any repairs you have to carry out.
-If you don't carry out repairs requested, you may be recharged.
+You will be informed in writing of any repairs you have to carry out.
+If you don't carry out repairs requested, you may be charged.

-The Housing Officer may agree to you leaving carpets or blinds if we think the next tenant may wish them.
+The Housing Officer may agree to you leaving carpets or blinds if we think the next tenant may want them.
 This will be confirmed with you in writing.

 Before you leave